Dovalization/open-imageboard-monorepo/README.md

 **OpenBoard** is an open-source, self-hosted message board/forum built for privacy-conscious communities, niche interests, hobbyists, and anyone looking for a space to share ideas and engage in discussions.
 It is designed to be a modern alternative to message boards, offering a user-friendly interface and a range of features to enhance the discussion experience.

-Inspired by old internet forums, bulletin boards systems, images boards, and social media platforms like 4chan, Reddit, and Twitter, OpenBoard aims to provide a platform for sharing ideas, discussing topics, and building communities around shared interests.I
+Inspired by old internet forums, bulletin boards systems, images boards, and social media platforms like Geocities, 4chan, Reddit, and Twitter, OpenBoard aims to provide a platform for sharing ideas, discussing topics, and building communities around shared interests.I

 It is designed to be a lightweight, fast, and easy-to-use platform that can easily be self-hosted.
 It is built with a focus on privacy, security, and user control.
 Anyone can host their own instance of the platform, customize it to their liking, and control their data.